digitalstuart/kerry-online-farmers-market/README.md

 I also ran my code through the W3C validator tools for HTML/CSS, as well as JSHint for Javascript and http://pep8online.com for Python.

 The site's development process has been run alongside continuous integration testing through Travis.
-Where any builds pulled through from the GitHub master repository happened to fail, the problem was identified and fixed so that the build could then pass.
+Where any builds pulled through from the GitHub repository happened to fail, the problem was identified and fixed so that the build could then pass.

 As part of this project, there is a simple test of the Product model in *products/tests.py* as well as a test of the UserLoginForm in *accounts/tests.py*.
 These both passed with 'OK' when running *python3 manage.py test*.